iamANIKETmane/hpml-final-project/README.md

 # LLaMA 2 Bayesian Optimization & Benchmarking

 ## Project Description

-A reproducible pipeline to auto‑tune LLaMA 2 (7B) generation hyper‑parameters (temperature, top‑p) via Bayesian Optimization, and benchmark inference latency, throughput, and memory on the Nvidia A100 GPU.
+This project provides a complete pipeline to tune the temperature and top‑p hyperparameters of Meta’s LLaMA 2 7B model using Bayesian optimization on NVIDIA A100 GPUs.
+It includes scripts for running baseline inference benchmarks that collect latency, throughput, and memory usage data, and integrates FlashAttention‑2 kernels and INT‑8 quantization to improve performance.
+After the optimization step, the same tools evaluate the tuned settings on standard NLP benchmarks such as MMLU, GSM8K, and TruthfulQA to verify that output quality remains consistent.

 ---